hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 <img src="https://hkotek.com/text-to-image/red-apples-oranges.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/red-oranges-apples.png" width="35%" />

-And here's ***"red apples and peppers"*** vs ***"red peppers and apples"***:

-<img src="https://hkotek.com/text-to-image/red-apples-peppers.png" width="35%" /> &emsp; &emsp;
-<img src="https://hkotek.com/text-to-image/red-peppers-apples.png" width="35%" />

 I bet you wouldn't be able to guess which one is which if didn't tell you.

 These are simple examples of *syntactic "bracketing" ambiguities*: on one interpretation, "red" modifies the complex noun phrase while on the other "red" modifies the first noun alone.
 For example:
-1. red [oranges and apples]  &ensp;\|\|&ensp; red [apples and oranges]
+1. red [oranges and apples]
-2. [red oranges] and apples &ensp;\|\|&ensp; [red apples] and oranges
+2. [red oranges] and apples

 In the case of *"red oranges and apples"*, on either bracketing, the oranges have got to be red, no way around it.
-For *"red apples and oranges"*, there is a more sensible parse (only the apples are red) and a less sensible one (both the apples and the oranges are red), so you'd expect to see the more sensible one given the likely training data.
+For *"red apples and oranges"*, there is a more sensible parse (only the apples are red) and a less sensible one (both the apples and the oranges are red), and you'd expect to see the models generate the more sensible reading given the likely training data.
 Nonetheless, we don't really see a difference.

-That led me to try *"apples and peppers"*, since both can be red (or green), so I wondered if there'd be a difference there, but not really.
+That led me to try ***"red apples and peppers"*** vs ***"red peppers and apples"***, since both can be red (or green), so I wondered if there'd be a difference there, but not really.

+<img src="https://hkotek.com/text-to-image/red-apples-peppers.png" width="35%" /> &emsp; &emsp;
+<img src="https://hkotek.com/text-to-image/red-peppers-apples.png" width="35%" />

 In fact, even just asking for something as simple as ***"blue oranges"*** already demonstrates that the model can't overcome the biases in its training data:

 <img src="https://hkotek.com/text-to-image/blueOranges1.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/blueOranges2.png" width="35%" />